ueberdosis/hocuspocus/docs/src/docPages/guide/documents.md

 By default hocuspocus creates a new Y-Doc instance for each new document and stores all those document instances in memory.
 If you restart the server all changes are gone.
 So you likely want to persist the document somewhere.
 You can use one of our [prebuilt extensions](/guide/extensions) and skip this section to get you started as quick and simple as possible.

-If you want to alter the Y-Doc when hocuspocus creates it you can use the `onCreateDocument` hook and apply updates directly to the given document.
+If you want to alter the Y-Doc when hocuspocus creates it, you can use the `onCreateDocument` hook and apply updates directly to the given document.
 This way you can load your document from a database, an external API or even the file system.

 ```typescript
 import { readFileSync } from 'fs'